-Orlistat may also be used for other purposes not listed in this medication guide.
+Orlistat may also be used for purposes not listed in this medication guide.

 What are the possible side effects of orlistat (alli, Xenical)?

-The following side effects occur commonly with the use of orlistat.
-They are the natural effects of orlistat's fat-blocking action and are actually signs that the medication is working properly.
-These side effects are usually temporary and may lessen as you continue treatment with orlistat:
+Common side effects of this medicine are caused by orlistat's fat-blocking action.
+These are signs that the medicine is working properly.
+These side effects are usually temporary and may lessen as you continue using orlistat:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.